 How do I build my project in FieldDoc?

 We’re going to step through each component of building a project out and maintaining it.

-Early on, you will notice that we’ve replicated the pattern at every level so once you hit the rhythm of entering data, this should become an easy process for you.
+Step 1.
 Create a new project

 Step through the fields to enter in all of your general project details.
 These should match the information that you are sharing through your grant proposal, if applicable.